Matak rajya: History

 This autonomous region was established by an agreement in 1805 between the Purnanada Burhagohain and Sarbananda Singha, the leader of the Moamorias in Bengmara (present-day Tinsukia town), where it was agreed that the Ahom kingdom would recognise the region as Matak rajya ("Matak kingdom") under the leadership of the Barsenapati ("Great General") and Sarbananda Singha would pay an annual tribute.
 The agreement was the result of the Moamoria rebellion and the dangers the weakened Ahom kingdom was facing from different directions—and the establishment of the autonomous region resulted in the end of the rebellion and Moamoria antagonisms against the Ahom state.
 Sarbananda was followed by his son, Matibar, as the Barsenapati who in turn remained loyal to the Ahom kingdom.

+The Matak or Mayamara community comprised several social factions which retained distinct ethnic identities, including Ahom Mataks, Chutia Mataks, Kalita Mataks, Moran Mataks and Kaivarta Mataks.
+Historian Dambarudhar Nath notes that following the establishment of the autonomous territory, Sarbananda Singha identified himself as a Chutia of the Buruk branch.
+Nath interprets this assertion of Chutia identity as connected with the earlier Chutia resistance following the loss of their kingdom to the Ahoms.
+He further notes that after Sarbananda's assumption of power and assertion of a Chutia identity, the Morans, who had spearheaded the revolt, became politically sidelined and were concentrated in the forested areas away from the capital at Tinsukia.

-In 1826, when the Ahom kingdom fell to the Burmese Konbaung dynasty, the Matak rajya was the only one to maintain its independence.
+In 1824, when the Ahom kingdom fell to the Burmese Konbaung dynasty, the Matak rajya was the only one to maintain its independence.

-Later, it came under the protection of the British rule and finally the British took complete control in 1839.
+Later, it came under the protection of British rule, and finally the British took complete control in 1839.